 Individuals who hold the CRSP® and/or CRST certifications have met academic, experience and examination requirements of a national registration authority.
 CRSPs and CRSTs are committed to the principles of loss control.
 Their knowledge and skills are continually upgraded through a continuous professional development program.
 This ensures you always have a qualified and up-to-date practitioners developing and managing your health and safety systems.

 MANAGING HEALTH & SAFETY FOR THE 21st CENTURY: WHY YOUR ORGANISATION NEEDS A PROFESSIONAL

 Increasing health hazards in the workplace, mounting legislative obligations for employers, and the enormous costs associated with occupational mishaps all add up to one strong message: you can't afford anything less than a health and safety professional.
 The days when you gave the safety job to anyone who showed an interest are long gone.
 The complexities of managing health and safety-from identifying potential hazards to controlling these hazards-demand expertise and experience.

-- You'll have a professional with a portable designation that is recognized nationally and internationally.
+You'll have a professional with a portable certification that is recognized nationally and internationally.

-- You'll save money since a CRSP® can step into the job, eliminating the need for your organisation to invest in training someone about health and safety.
+You'll save money since a CRSP® and CRST can step into a job, eliminating the need for your organisation to invest in training someone about health and safety.

-HERE'S JUST A SAMPLE OF LEADING ORGANISATIONS EMPLOYING CRSPs
+HERE'S JUST A SAMPLE OF LEADING ORGANISATIONS EMPLOYING CERTIFIED INDIVIDUALS

 - City of Calgary